How to Write a Research Proposal: Requirements, Outline

 3. Statement of the research problem

 The research problem is a "construction process" that must be continuous.
 The research problem is an aspect of reality from which it is expected to know something.
-The formulation of the research problem is the most crucial part of the project since the rest of the aspects that make up the research depend on this.
+The research problem formulation is the most crucial part of the project since the rest of the aspects that make up the research depend on this.

 The hypothesis is a previous, creative and temporary answer to the central question of the Research Problem.
-It is not a mandatory requirement for the completion of the research.
-Some investigations are guided through objectives, which, depending on the approach, can replace the hypothesis.
+Therefore, it is not a mandatory requirement to complete the research.
+However, some investigations are guided through objectives, which can replace the hypothesis depending on the approach.

-They are the elements of the decomposition of the problem that will be studied in the undergraduate research proposal.
+They are the elements of the problem decomposition that will be studied in the undergraduate research proposal.
 The important thing is that the variables must be defined both conceptually (which will be expanded in the theoretical framework) and operationally (through the definition of indicators that will be the benchmarks for elaborating the research.

 Research Proposal Outline

-What does the essay writer need the research proposal outline for?
-The research proposal structure should form the bulk of your written proposal.
+What does the writer need the research proposal outline for?
+It’s a starting point if you’re still asking yourself how to write a research proposal example.
+The compelling research proposal structure should form the bulk of your written proposal.
 After this introduction, consider each goal individually.
-When writing research proposal, it would be nice to make your goal a subheading.
+When writing a research proposal, it would be nice to make your goal a subheading.
 Within each goal, you should have three sections: description, expected results, potential pitfalls, and alternative approaches.

 In the description part, you should state the hypothesis for the purpose and the experiments you will carry out, briefly specifying the number of repetitions and the experiments' conditions.

-The expected results are also the essential components of research proposal.
-They should indicate what results you expect to get if the experiments are successful and what those results will mean.
+The expected results are also essential components of a good research proposal.
+They should indicate what results you expect if the experiments are successful and what those results will mean.

 - Indicate the research problem and the purpose of the research;